luisibanez/AmazonCloud/README.md

 ==============

-Quick Guide on Getting Started with Google Cloud
+Quick Guide on Getting Started with Amazon Cloud
 ================================================